pyne/pyne/docs/pyapi/nucname.rst

     return name form with the dash removed and all letters uppercase.
  #. **zzzaaa**: This type places the charge of the nucleus out front, then has three
     digits for the atomic mass.
 It contains no information about the excited state.
- #. **aallzzzm**: This type places the two digit atomic mass followed by the redundant
+ #. **zzllaaam**: This type places the two digit atomic mass followed by the redundant
     two character elemental abreviation, followed by the elements ZZZ and exited state.
  #. **SZA**: This type places three state digits out front, the charge of the nucleus in
     the middle, and then has three digits for the atomic mass number.
 Uranium-235M here